Adpoint: Our commitment to the General Data Protection Regulation (GDPR)

 - Data export: The GDPR includes certain requirements for the export of personal data.
 The data you store in Adpoint is yours.
 We strive to include data portability capabilities and are continually working to enhance the robustness of our data export capabilities.

 - Incident notifications: GDPR contains requirements around breach notifications.
 Lineup has always provided a framework around incident notification.
 We will continue to invest in our security, incident response, threat detection and prevention capabilities.

 GDPR Readiness: 5 Things You Can Do Today

 Now is a great time for you to begin preparing for the GDPR.
 Five things you can do today to prepare for GDPR:

-- Consider creating an updated and precise inventory of personal information that you process (you can use some of our tools like Data Loss Prevention to help).
+- Consider creating an updated and precise inventory of personal information that you process.

 - Review your current controls and processes to ensure that they're adequate, and build a plan to address any gaps.

 - Consider how you can leverage Adpoint compliance capabilities as part of your own regulatory compliance framework.
 Conduct a review of Adpoint third-party audit materials to see how they may help with this exercise.

 - Stay abreast of updated regulatory guidance as it becomes available and consider consulting a legal expert to obtain guidance applicable to you.